neurosnap/jQuery-nysTables/README.md

 DataTable options object that can customize datatable that will be displayed

 #### fk as Array of Objects
-  *  table (String) -- Foreign key table that nysTables searches for to set certain properties
+  *  table (String) -- Foreign key table that nysTables searches to apply certain properties
   *  column (String) -- Column name in the foreign key table that will be used as the text for the select dropdown

+#### columns as Array of Objects
+  *  column (String) -- Name of the column that nysTables searches to apply certain properties
+  *  visible (Bool default = true) -- Determines whether or not to display the column, true if column is not nullable or default

 Callbacks
 ---------